 Dr. William Frederick Glen was born on December 17th, 1899 in Moose Jaw, Saskatchewan.
-He was the youngest of 7 children born to James Glen and the former Jean Alexander.
-His siblings were; Jennet, John, Andrew, Ernest, Grace and Agnes.
-Dr. Glen was raised on a farm and he attended a rural school.
-He attended Moose Jaw College, a Presbyterian boarding school for high school.
-After graduation and went to Saskatchewan University to study agriculture.
-He worked for the Ministry of Agriculture of Saskatchewan and saved enough money to pay for medical school.
+He was the youngest of 8 children born to James Glen and the former Jean Alexander.
+His siblings were; Lizzie, Jennet, John, Andrew, Ernest, Grace and Agnes.
+Most of Dr. Glen’s siblings were born in Quebec.

 Dr. Glen retired in 1970.
-He died in St. Catharines, Ontario on September 18th, 1978.
+He died at St. Catharines General Hospital in St Catherines, Ontario on September 18th, 1978.
 Mrs. Glen died in 1995.
-They are buried at Victoria Lawn Cemetery, in St. Catharines.
+Dr. and Mrs. Glen were buried at Victoria Lawn Cemetery, in St. Catharines.

 *Dr. Glen’s daughter Joyce married Dr. George Ralph Walker.
 Dr. Walker also appears on the Chatham-Kent Physician Tribute website.